Loss of Use Insurance and Additional Living Expenses Coverage

 If damage to your home is covered by your policy, and you must leave it while it’s being repaired, where would you stay?
 Would the cost of a hotel or temporary apartment fit into your budget?
 Having loss of use coverage included in your homeowners insurance policy can help.
 If your home is damaged by a covered loss, loss of use coverage can help pay for your additional housing and living expenses while your home is being repaired or rebuilt.

-What is Loss of Use Coverage?
+What Is Loss of Use Coverage in Homeowners Insurance?

 How Much Loss of Use Coverage Do I Need?

 Everyone’s insurance needs are different.
-Loss of use coverage is commonly based off of your dwelling coverage and calculated at about 20% - 30% of the dwelling coverage limit.
-Is this enough to cover any necessary increase in living expenses if your residence is not fit to live in while damage is being repaired or replaced.
+Loss of use coverage is typically based on your dwelling coverage and calculated at about 20% to 30% of the dwelling coverage limit.
+Consider whether this is enough to cover any necessary increases in your living expenses if your residence is not habitable while damage is being repaired or replaced.

 Consult your insurance agent about your individual policy to understand the amount of loss of use coverage you have; this is subject to coverage terms and limits.
 Or, speak with an agent or Travelers representative to learn more about loss of use coverage.